pgbarletta/locuaz/docs/source/pruners.rst

 Pruners
 ====================
-These is the unit in charge of deciding which *Iterations* go through the next epoch, according to their scores.
+These is the block in charge of deciding which *Iterations* go through the next epoch, according to their scores.

 locuaz.pruners module
 ---------------------